We advise you to take normal precautions.

 Most of Spain has a moderate rate of crime.
 However, you should be aware that in areas such as airports, bus stations, railway stations, tourist areas and major cities such as Madrid and Barcelona, there is a much higher risk of pickpocketing and muggings.
 We advise you to take basic precautions:

-- Don’t carry your passport with you unless necessary.
-Use alternative photo ID and carry a photocopy of the personal information page of your passport.
-You can also leave a copy of your passport (and travel and insurance documents) with family or friends at home.
+- Don’t carry your passport unless absolutely necessary and leave a copy of your passport (and travel and insurance documents) with family or friends at home

 - Avoid showing large sums of money in public and don’t use ATMs after dark, especially if you are alone.
-Check no one has followed you after conducting your business.
+Check no one has followed you after conducting your business

-- Keep a close eye on your personal belongings and hold on to them in public places such as internet cafes, train and bus stations.
+- Keep a close eye on your personal belongings and hold on to them in public places such as internet cafes, train and bus stations

 Be vigilant about petty crime: many of the cases we encounter involve stolen passports and credit cards.